Chart Color Schemes

 Transport

-The accessibility to these stops is rated as good, with residents typically located 279 meters from the nearest one.
-On average, there are 14 trips per day across all routes, which equates to approximately 4 weekly trips per individual stop.
+On average, there are 14 trips per day across all routes, which equates to roughly 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport